saphiooo/counting_stars/README.md

 # Counting Stars: a Repository

-* Status Mostly Written
+* Status: Content Mostly Written

 ## Flare Finder: an Algorithm to Detect Near-Ultraviolet Flares in M-dwarfs in *Swift* UVOT Event Data
 ### Project overview
 M-dwarfs, which comprise 75% of the stellar population, are typically favorable for transiting exoplanets.
 They have cool effective temperatures, relatively low mass, and strong magnetic fields relative to their size.
 In addition, their stellar flares are observable across the EM spectrum from gamma rays to radio waves, and characterizing these flares is a key step in determining habitability of transiting exoplanets, especially in the UV ([Paudel et al.](https://arxiv.org/abs/2404.12310)).

-However, to this point, flares are typically first detected in the optical wavelength, and then other telescopes are pointed at the source to measure the flare in other wavelengths.
-This creates bias in the sample of observed flares, as flares observable in the UV can be diluted by noise in the optical wavelength.
-Flare Finder aims to detect flares in any inputted Swift UVOT data, without the need for optical data.
+However, to this point, flares are typically first detected in the optical wavelength, and then other telescopes are pointed at the source to measure the flare in other wavelengths, and only 28% of flares detectable in the NUV are not detectable optically.
+Flare Finder aims to detect flares in any inputted Swift UVOT data, without the need for optical data, reducing bias in observed flares.

 ### Known Issues/Future Improvement
 Known areas of improvement include: